PeakGays/Spring-learn/Spring | AOP Term.md

-# Spring AOP 术语

 ## AOP Term
 ``Aspect``: A modularization of a concern that cuts across multiple classes.
 Transaction management is a good example of a crosscutting concern in enterprise Java applications.
 In Spring AOP, aspects are implemented by **using regular classes (the schema-based approach)** or **regular classes annotated with the @Aspect annotation** (the @AspectJ style).

-``Join point``: A point during the execution of a program, such as the execution of a method or the handling of an exception.
-In Spring AOP, a join point always represents a method execution.
+``Join point``: A point during the execution of a program, such as the execution of a method or the handling of an exception. **In Spring AOP, a join point always represents a method execution**.

 ``Advice``: Action taken by an aspect at a particular join point.
-Different types of advice include “around”, “before” and “after” advice.
+Different types of advice **include “around”, “before” and “after” advice**.
 (Advice types are discussed later.)
 Many AOP frameworks, including Spring, model an advice as an interceptor and maintain a chain of interceptors around the join point.

 ``Pointcut``: A predicate that matches join points.
 Advice is associated with a pointcut expression and runs at any join point matched by the pointcut (for example, the execution of a method with a certain name).
 The concept of join points as matched by pointcut expressions is central to AOP, and Spring uses the AspectJ pointcut expression language by default.